You spent 10 years travelling the world – essentially homeless. You wrote journalism to support yourself. What affect did that have on your work?

 So why painting?
 Why not some other form?

 Why anything?
 In an era of infinite possibility, how do you make any choice?
 In the post-internet age that might be the greatest question of all.
-The simple answer is that I’ve always been in love with painting, and even though I work in other media I still feel compelled to engage with the history of painting, even if it’s futile.
+Painting is one of the ways we construct and record history.
+It allows you to speak across the ages.
+Painting is a metaphor for time.
+Painting was my first love.
 I grew up visiting the National Gallery in Canberra.
 I would spend hours looking at Pollock, De Kooning, Rothko and all the rest.
 In some ways they’re quite critically unfashionable now.
 Their silly little modernist fights seem hilarious in retrospect.
 Did you know that Morton Feldman, the composer, stopped talking to Philip Guston after he turned to figuration?

 Ha!
 Like Dylan going electric – “Judas!”

 [Laughter] Exactly!
 Ridiculous.
 Despite this, I still find the gauche sincerity of modernism infinitely preferable to what we have now.
 Modernism stood for something bigger than yourself.
 Like, you could put on your colours and go into battle for the honour of your house: Cubism!
 Surrealism!
 Minimalism!
 What’s our big idea now?
 That we’re all victims and should retreat to petty tribalism?
 Identity politics depresses me because it represents precisely the kind of parochialism I hated in Australia.
 When I was growing up, everything was about “what it means to be Australian”.
 But I didn’t give a shit about being Australian!
 I wanted to know what it meant to be human!
 I look at Kara Walker and I can’t help but think: wouldn’t I better off reading a history textbook?
 But when I look at a painting by some obscure Australian cubist I see an artefact that exists only for itself – removed from the world and the petty bullshit of humanity.
 I find that thrilling and liberating, a vision of utopia, no matter how naive or ultimately unsuccessful.